tiassumpcao/aquarium-driller/README.md

 # Aquarium Driller
 Aquarium Driller is a hardware-assisted virtualization, instrumentation-driven, fuzzer.
-It was designed to run as a Linux Kernel Module from the guest OS, attempting to crash the host.
+It was designed to be used from a Linux Kernel Module running in the guest OS, attempting to crash the host.